personalSol/devNotes/1 - notes/b. languages/java/Java Cheatsheet.md

 ##### b. **Arrays**

+- non primitive datatype
 - Fixed-size ( while initializing, can omit while declaring )
+- store one type of data in one array
 - index based
 - mutable collections
 - unlike other programming languages have 'length' property